nvkelso/osm-bike-map/README.md

 # osm-bike-map
-What big and small cities have bike maps &amp;/or bike friendly community but needs some OpenStreetMap cycleway love
+What big and small cities have bike maps &amp;/or bike friendly community but needs some OpenStreetMap cycleway love.

-_Really this is a repo of Github Issues._
+_Really this is a repo of Github Issues and a way to think thru a Maptime around OSM and bike maps like [Mapzen's bike map](https://mapzen.com/blog/bike-map-v2/)._

 ## Resources